-Allowable Expenses Worksheet Elements Description and Example (Continued)
+Allowable Expenses Worksheet (Continued)

-Item Required Elements Description 6.
-Schedule F Part II List of farm expense items taken directly from Part II of the Expenses applicant's/insured's Schedule F. Enter the farm expenses listed in Part II of the applicant's/insured's Schedule F for the tax year entered 7 in item 4.
-7. Schedule F Line Number Line number on the Schedule F for the required entry.
+Item Required Elements Description 7.
+Schedule F Line Number Line number on the Schedule F for the required entry.
 8. Amount on Schedule F Dollar amount entered on Schedule F for each farm expense listed in item 6.
 For each farm expense item listed in item 6, enter the exact dollar amount the applicant/insured entered on their Schedule F for that farm expense.
 Enter "0" if no dollar amount was entered for the farm expense on the Schedule F. 9.
 Expense Adjustment Amount and Code Dollar amount to be subtracted from the dollar amount in item 8, and the applicable adjustment code from item 5.
 The following farm expenses reported on the Schedule F must be excluded from allowable expenses for WFRP purposes.
 Therefore, enter the exact dollar amount the applicant/insured entered on their Schedule F for the following farm expenses.
 Immediately after the dollar amount, enter adjustment code "(A)".
-Employee benefits program, other than on line 23.
-Interest: Mortgage and Other.
-Pension and Profit-sharing plans.
-Rent or lease: Vehicles, machinery, equipment, and Other (land, animals, etc.).
-Taxes.
+(1) Employee benefits program, other than on line 23.
+(2) Interest: Mortgage and Other.
+(3) Pension and Profit-sharing plans.
+(4) Rent or lease: Vehicles, machinery, equipment, and Other (land, animals, etc.).
+(5) Taxes.
 For the farm expense item titled "depreciation and section 179 expense", enter the amount of depreciation for everything other than animals, immediately followed by adjustment code "(I)".
-For each farm expense item not listed above, enter: (1) the amount equal to the post-production costs, immediately followed by adjustment code "(B)", if the amount entered in item 8 includes post-production costs; (2) the amount equal to all indirect expenses, immediately followed by adjustment code "(H)", if the amount entered in item 8 includes any indirect expenses;
+For each farm expense item not listed above, enter: the amount equal to the post-production costs, immediately followed by adjustment code "(B)", if the amount entered in item 8 includes post-production costs; (2) the amount equal to all indirect expenses, immediately followed by adjustment code "(H)", if the amount entered in item 8 includes any indirect expenses; (3) the amount equal to all other expenses not allowed to be included in allowable expenses for WFRP purposes according to the WFRP policy, immediately followed by adjustment code "(I)", if the amount entered in item 8 includes any such expenses; and

-Allowable Expenses Worksheet Elements Description and Example (Continued)
+Allowable Expenses Worksheet (Continued)